tilo/embedded_localization/README.md

 ## I18n fallbacks for empty translations

 It is possible to enable fallbacks for empty translations.
 It will depend on the configuration setting you have set for I18n translations in your Rails config, or you can enable fallback when you define the translation fields.
-Currently we only support fallback to `I18n.default_locale`
+The fallback locales are the chain configured in `I18n.fallbacks` (e.g. `config.i18n.fallbacks = { 'de-AT' => 'de' }` makes `:"de-AT"` fall back to `:de`), followed by `I18n.default_locale`, which is always the last fallback; without a configured chain, the fallback is `I18n.default_locale` alone.

 You can enable them by adding the next line to `config/application.rb` (or only `config/environments/production.rb` if you only want them in production)